MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pcivirt/ni-pcivirt-ioctl_sriov_attach.md

         // Block until it is safe for the VSP to attach.
 Don't
         // bother with pending this IRP since this is always a sent as
         // a synchronous kernel-mode IRP and the caller would block
         // the thread anyway.
-May need to repeat the wait since since
+May need to repeat the wait since
         // waiting for the safe-to-attach event must not be done while
         // holding the state lock.
         //